5 recommendations

 Additional expert perspectives

-In addition to sharing knowledge and expertise suitable for schools but borrowed from other application guides, we would also like to offer further perspectives on indoor climate and schools.
-Below are two blog posts and one reference case that highlight the importance of knowing, in real time, how an HVAC solution performs and the conditions of the indoor climate.
+In addition to sharing knowledge and expertise suitable for schools, but borrowed from other application guides, we would also like to offer further perspectives on indoor climate and learning environments.
+Below are two blog posts and one reference case that highlight the importance of knowing, in real time, how an HVAC solution performs and how the indoor climate conditions are inside.

 - Blog: Lowering energy consumption without compromising comfort